aws-samples/sample-cdk-rds-pg-memdb-text-to-sql/README.md

 python3 load.py
 ```
 9. Once the script completes, navigate to the AWS Lambda console from your browser - https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2#/functions
-10. Search for the function named `DataIndexerStack-DataIndexerFunction`
+10. Search for the function named [`DataIndexerStack-DataIndexerFunction`](https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2#/functions/DataIndexerStack-DataIndexerFunction?tab=testing)
 11. Open the function, and navigate to the Test tab.
 Click test.
 This will populate the embeddings table with database schema information.
-12. Next, search for the function named `AppStack-TextToSQLFunction`
+12. Next, search for the function named [`AppStack-TextToSQLFunction`]()
 13. Open the function, and navigate to the Test tab.
 Edit the Event JSON with the following:
 ```
 {
-  "query": "What are the top homes in San Francsico, CA?"
+  "query": "What are the top homes in San Francisco, CA?"
 }
 ```